drakstik/SecureDevelopmentLifecycle/Git-Hooks-Protocol.md

-Git hooks can be used to alert developers of security issues that must be resolved before git commit, push and pull.
-These git hooks will run some static analysis security tools (ESLint, npm/pnpm audit, ggshield secret scan, etc...) and verify no critical security flaws are found.
-If critical security vulnerabilities or coding errors are found then the hook will alert the developer, create a tool report file and maybe block the developer from pushing to remote until the issues are resolved or exceptions made.
+[Git Hooks](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks) can be used to alert developers of security issues that must be resolved before git commit, push and pull.
+Git hooks are typically used to execute static analysis security tools (ESLint, npm/pnpm audit, ggshield secret scan, etc...) and verify no critical security flaws are found.
+If critical security vulnerabilities or coding errors are found, then the git hook can a) alert the developer and relevant security personel, b) create a report file and c) block the developer from pushing to remote, until the issues are resolved or exceptions made.

-# Which security tools do we run?
+# Which security tools should we run?
 **- Check if secure-setup was up-to-date when it was ran **
     - During secure-setup, we add the secure-setup.sh file hash to the prepare-commit-msg file.
     - In the prepare-commit-msg file, we check if the secure-setup hash is up-to-date,
         - if not we clone the latest version of secure-setup.sh and run the setup process again to ensure we are always on the same secure-setup, even when it's updated.
-**- ggshield (blocking):
+**- ggshield [blocking]:
 **    -   ```ggshield secret scan pre-commit "$@"```
-**- No usage of disable-eslint (blocking),
+**- No usage of disable-eslint [blocking],
 **    -   ```grep -r --exclude-dir=node_modules --exclude-dir=.githooks --include='*' "eslint-disable" . ```
-**- No ESLint errors + configure eslint.config.mjs so only security issues are errors (non-blocking), **    -   ```pnpm eslint . --fix > .eslint-report```
+**- No ESLint errors + configure eslint.config.mjs so only security issues are errors [non-blocking], **    -   ```pnpm eslint . --fix > .eslint-report```
-**- Critical | High dependency vulnerabilities (non-blocking), **    -   ```npm audit --fix > .npm-audit-report```
+**- Critical | High dependency vulnerabilities (npm audit, grype+syft) [non-blocking], **    -   ```npm audit --fix > .npm-audit-report```
       -   ```pnpm audit --fix > .pnpm-audit-report```
+      -   ```script -q -c "syft . -o json > $syft_report && grype sbom:$syft_report > $grype_report"```